Skip to main content

 How do I appeal my property tax in Walker County?

-File a PT-311A with the Walker County Board of Assessors at 122 Highway 95, Rock Spring, GA 30739 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Walker County Board of Assessors at 122 Highway 95, Rock Spring, GA 30739, within 45 days of your notice date.
+Miss that window by a day and Rock Spring-area owners forfeit the whole year.

 Walker County Assessor Contact